Exemption Information Page

-- If you do not receive an application form by the end of December, please contact the Assessor’s office to check the status of your exemption.
+For exemption renewals, homeowners will generally be mailed or emailed a renewal form between the end of October and the middle of December.
+If you do not receive a form by the end of December, please contact the Assessor’s office to check the status of your exemption.